We need alternative platforms for communities and events

 Winter 2024 Freeman Syndicated Survey of Event Attendees.
 Copyright Freeman 2024

-Creating the valuable networking and connection that attendees seek is far easy at small meetings—when designed right!
+Creating the valuable networking and connection that attendees seek is far easier at small meetings—when designed right!
 I’ve been designing and facilitating such meetings for over three decades, and both participants and organizers love them.
 These events foster a loyal community with high retention rates.

 Large meetings can also support effective networking, but it’s far more challenging.
 As attendee expectations shift, more clients are contracting me to boost connection at large events, where existing tech solutions like brain dates and speed networking often fall short.